Badge

 Minnesota Department of Human Services’s AI-Generated Cybersecurity Score

-According to Rankiteo, Minnesota Department of Human Services’s AI-generated cybersecurity score is 708, reflecting their Moderate security posture.
+According to Rankiteo, Minnesota Department of Human Services’s AI-generated cybersecurity score is 224, reflecting their Critical security posture.

 How many security badges does Minnesota Department of Human Services’ have ?